 Option Description Localization Displays local settings on your system, including the region, units of measure, and user interface language.
 You can change each of these settings, by selecting an option from the menus.
 Note: After selecting the language of your choice, the You must shutdown and restart your computer before the new settings take affect message appears.
 You need to exit from the workspace and then restart your computer.
 Important: All localization settings, for example, time zone and language must be made on the CX print server and not in the Windows operating system.
 Deletion policy Deletion policy enables you to select how often, in days or hours, you want jobs to be deleted from the Storage area.
 The default setting holds the jobs in the Storage area until you manually delete them.
-Held jobs enables you to select how often to delete jobs held in the queue area.
 Pre-RIP Preview Provides the following options: PostScript preview-Enables you to select the file format to retain after previewing a job in Adobe Acrobat.
 VDP jobs preview-Enables you to select the desired number of booklets that you want to preview before the job is processed.

-Option Description Queues Manager Provides the following options: Job batching policy: Enable job batching-Prints jobs that have similar attributes one after another, without pausing between jobs.
+Queues Manager Provides the following options: Job batching policy: Enable job batching-Prints jobs that have similar attributes one after another, without pausing between jobs.
 Disable job batching-Enables the printer to pause between jobs that have similar attributes.
-Held jobs policy: • Bypass held jobs -Bypasses a held job in the Print queue by moving the next job to the top of the queue.
-This option saves valuable production time. • Don't bypass held jobs -Stops printing from the Print queue when a job is assigned a held status.
-Note: This option preserves the original order of the jobs in the Print queue.
 Parallel RIP Enables you to process two files simultaneously.
 When you import multiple PDL files to the Process queue, you will notice that different jobs are processing at the same time.
+This option is available only if you have the Process Power Kit.
+The dongle must be attached.
 Note: Two native PDF files cannot be processed simultaneously.
 The APPE RIP and the CPSI RIP can process two files simultaneously.
-Messages Accounting log setup -Enables you to set the number of days after which you can overwrite messages.
+Messages Accounting log setup-Enables you to set the number of days after which you can overwrite messages.
 The default setting is 90 days.

 Option Description JDF/JMF Creates JDF output for JDF jobs that do not have a specified target path.
 If a JDF job has a specified target path, JDF output is always created.
 The CX print server receives the JDF job ticket via hot folders, returns JDF output with job accounting information, and submits JMF (Job Messaging Format) signals with the job's status.
 Note: If you type the file's URL in the HTTP URL box, the system will submit JMF signals with the job status whenever the job status of every job in the system changes.
 General Defaults Provides the following options: Default Image Size -Enables you to select the default page size that will be used when the system is unable to determine the page size of the imported job.
 OPI-Determines how an external high-resolution image is placed in a file as it goes to RIP.
 Default archive path-Enables you to set the default path that will be displayed when you archive jobs.
 Job Title Recognition: Use PostScript internal name: Uses the internal file name that the print driver found in the PostScript file.
 Use files name (Use when Printing via LPR): Uses the job's given file name.
 Selecting this option ensures that the job appears in the queue with the name last given by the user.
 Cache global VDP elements-Enables you to cache global VDP elements, and then reuse these VDP elements in different pages, booklets, or jobs.
-Note: This option is available with the Professional Power Kit. • Test Page -Enables you to print a test page.
+Note: This option is available with the Professional Power Kit.
+Test Page-Enables you to print a test page.